 - Blood then leaves the heart through the aortic valve and is distributed to the rest of the body.

-The classic lub-dub sound we associated with the heart beating is the sound of the valves closing.
+The classic “lub-dub” sound we associate with a heartbeat is the sound of valves closing.
 A murmur is caused by turbulence.
 Although we tend to think of valve problems as a common cause of murmurs – and they are – it’s also important to remember that murmurs are not always a sign of valve disease.
 However, a murmur suddenly detected in a dog with no previous history of one should be investigated further.

-In some dogs, the mitral valve can degenerate, which ultimately affects the valve’s function.
+In some dogs, the mitral valve can degenerate, consequently affecting the overall function of the valve.
 Instead of forming a tight seal, blood can leak back through the valve when the heart contracts.
 Instead of moving out of the heart and circulating through the body, blood moves backward through the valve.
 Over time, as the valve continues to degenerate and more and more blood flows backward, the heart tries to compensate for the backflow by enlarging.
 However, there is a limit to what the heart can do and ultimately, the heart begins to fail.

-It’s unclear why the mitral valve changes in some dogs and not in others, but genetics probably plays a role, since certain breeds of dogs are much more likely than others to develop MMVD.
+It’s unclear why the mitral valve changes in some dogs and not in others.
+It could be that genetics play a role since certain breeds are much more likely than others to develop MMVD.
 The disease is more common in small and medium-sized dogs but can occur in any breed.

 In the last 10 years, research on the exact mechanisms responsible for valve degeneration has increased.
-Scientists hope that by better understanding this process, new treatments could aim to stop the degeneration, rather than only focusing on treating heart disease symptoms.
+Scientists hope that by better understanding this process, new treatments could aim to stop the degeneration, rather than only focusing on the treatment of heart disease symptoms.

 Several years ago, cardiologists developed a classification system to standardize evaluation of human patients with heart disease, which in turn helped clinicians determine treatment plans and develop therapeutic guidelines.

-- Stage C – Dogs with signs of heart failure that need treatment
+- Stage C: Dogs with signs of heart failure who need treatment

 Although serious, MMVD is treatable.
-Knowing the signs to look for and getting prompt veterinary care are essential to help your dog thrive with MMVD.
+Knowing the signs to look for and getting prompt veterinary care are essential in helping your dog thrive while managing MMVD.

 Common signs of MMVD include: